SKA-ScienceDataProcessor/algorithm-reference-library/README.md

 * Python 3.5+ (Python 2.x may work but it will retire on the 12/04/2020 so best to migrate now - https://pythonclock.org/)
 * git 2.11.0+
 * git-lfs 2.2.1+
-* Python package dependencies as defined in the requirements.txt
+* Python package dependencies as defined in the tools/requirements.txt

 The Python dependencies will install (amongst other things) Jupyter, numpy, scipy, scikit, and Dask.
 Because of this it maybe advantageous to setup a virtualenv to contain the project - [instructions can be found here](http://docs.python-guide.org/en/latest/dev/virtualenvs/).